MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental-overview.md

 ::: moniker range="vs-2015"

 Visual Studio 2015 uses the traditional preprocessor, which doesn't conform with Standard C++.
 An experimental preprocessor is available in Visual Studio 2017 and Visual Studio 2019 by using the [/experimental:preprocessor](../build/reference/experimental-preprocessor.md) compiler switch.
 More information about using the new preprocessor in Visual Studio 2017 and Visual Studio 2019 is available.
-To see it, use the documentation version selector to select one of those versions.
+To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
+It's found at the top of the table of contents on this page.

 ::: moniker-end